Divorced and Destroyed: How the System Fails Women

 Yeah, exactly, because that's the freaking talk about a horrible

-role model for for men, for kids.
+role model for men, for kids.
 And then the generational cycle continues.

-But I hope if it's a woman out there listening, get whatever support because a support system doesn't have to be family like any other person.
-It does like you said
+get whatever support because the support system doesn't have to be family like it is like you said

 We're not going to say his name on the show, but it makes me wonder if he hates women, if he's in a miserable marriage, if it makes me wonder, I know you guys are going to think I'm crazy conspiracy theory, but I actually think this might be possible.